MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-game-chat-2-migration.md

 chat_manager::singleton_instance().remove_user(chatUserD);
 ```

-Refer to [Using Game Chat 2 - Configuring Users](live-using-game-chat-2.md#configuring-users) for more detailed examples or the reference for individual API methods for more information.
+See the section [Configuring users](live-using-game-chat-2.md#configuring-users) in the article "Using the Game Chat 2 C++ API", for more detailed examples, or the reference for individual API methods for more information.

 ## Processing data